Skip main navigation

 What do home inspectors check?

-• Appliances: They’ll check to make sure any appliance that’s staying with the home is in good working order—like your stove, oven, refrigerator, dishwasher, washer and dryer, garage door, and water heater.
+• Appliances: To make sure any appliance that’s staying with the home is in good working order— like your stove, oven, refrigerator, garage door, and water heater.

-• Systems: Expect a home inspector to check your home’s big-ticket systems, including electrical, gas, and heating and cooling.
+• Systems: To check your home’s big-ticket systems, including electrical, gas, heating and cooling.

-• Structural features: They’ll look for any issues with the roof, garage, attic, crawl space, siding, windows, or doors.
+• Structural features: To look for issues with the roof, garage, attic, siding, windows, or doors.

 Preparing for a home inspection: A do-it-yourself checklist for sellers